-The Toranomon-Azabudai Project site encompasses a long, narrow district running from east to west, originally broken up by hills and valleys in a convoluted terrain.
+The Azabudai Hills site encompasses a long, narrow district running from east to west, originally broken up by hills and valleys in a convoluted terrain.
 The fragmented district was populated with small, old wooden houses and buildings, many of which were deteriorating.
 Overall the city infrastructure was in need of an upgrade.

-As technology advances, drastically changing ways of working and living, questions like “what should a future city be like?" and “what is the essence of a city?" abound.
-Mori Building has always believed, “the essence of a city exists within the people living and working there”, and our thoughts have continued to evolve; our approach is now completely centered on people, rethinking the urban environment as somewhere for people to live and work in a lively and creative fashion.
+As technology advances, drastically changing ways of working and living, questions like "What should a future city be like?" and "What is the essence of a city?" abound.
+Mori Building has always believed that "the essence of a city exists within people living and working there."
+Our ideas have continued to evolve, and now our approach is completely centered on people, and urban environments as places where people live and work in vibrant and creative ways.

 Concept movie | Living in a city